by Boeri Studio (Stefano Boeri, Gianandrea Barreca, Giovanni La Varra)

-The towers replaced an old industrial building once occupied by artists and are part of a wider, incomplete, masterplan.
+The towers replaced an old industrial building once occupied by artists, which has been reconstructed nearby as Art Incubator, and are part of a wider, incomplete, masterplan.
 While they in part seem anti urban - a vestige of the Corbusian Ville Radieuse ideal– they do allow park space to be created in addition to the substantial vertical bio-diversity gained.

 One can’t but admire the impact of the mature greenery as a beacon of Milan’s seasons whilst offering verdant balconies as substantial amenities to individual apartments.

 Arriving at the right selection of vegetation took years of testing.
 Plants had two years of observation to determine which were most resilient for the conditions.
 Species and specific strains were chosen not only based on the climate and sun conditions but also in their ability to resist simulated wind tunnel test.
 The size of the trees is controlled by the volumetric dimensions of the planter base thus only plants needed to be able to survive the constrictive bases.
 From the plants tested during the two-year period only the strongest 80% were then planted.